 I help interpret wagon travel at Sutter’s Fort during Demonstration Days and Hands on History events, teach parents and teachers about the covered wagon during training workshops for the Environmental Living Program, and have spent the past 30 years working the Sutter’s Fort “River Trip” / “Trappers’ Camp” Mobile Outreach Program in Red Bluff and Colusa, CA.

-I developed maintenance programs for the active cannons and covered wagon at Sutter’s Fort, and was on the wagon committee that researched, arranged financing, and oversaw construction of the covered wagon at Sutter’s Fort (on display since 2004),
+I developed maintenance programs for the active cannons and covered wagon at Sutter’s Fort, and was on the wagon committee that researched, arranged financing, and oversaw the construction of the covered wagon at Sutter’s Fort (on display since 2004),

 What’s one of your favorite memories?